Procedure Deep-Dive · June 2, 2026

 The honest summary

 Old stretch marks resist creams because they are not the same problem creams were built for.
 The silver, faded kind have finished healing, lost dermal collagen, and stopped responding to anything that works only on the surface.
 The treatments that move the needle are the ones that reach the dermis and force a new round of collagen production: laser resurfacing, microneedling, and radiofrequency, applied in a series and adjusted to your skin tone.
 Even done well, they improve old marks rather than erase them, and the honest practitioner says so before you book.
-For patients researching where to start, Dr. Simon Ourian's Epione clinic on treating old stretch marks lays out the biology clearly, and it is worth reading alongside the dermatology literature on laser and energy-based scar treatment.
+For patients researching where to start, the dermatology literature on laser and energy-based scar treatment lays out the biology clearly.
 The marks that would not fade on their own can be made to fade further.
 They will not be made to vanish, and anyone who tells you otherwise is selling the surface again.